Top 10 Scariest Animals on Earth

 On the nice side, crocodiles are really caring mothers.
 Just watching a mother caring for her babies makes all of the scariness of a crocodile go away, except when you stop watching it.

-Lion The lion (Panthera leo) is a large cat of the genus Panthera native to Africa and India.
-It has a muscular, broad-chested body, short, rounded head, round ears, and a hairy tuft at the end of its tail.
-It is sexually dimorphic; adult male lions are larger than females and have a prominent mane.
-It is... read more
+The lion (Panthera leo) is a large cat in the genus Panthera, native to sub-Saharan Africa and a single isolated population in western India.
+It has a muscular, broad-chested body, a short rounded head, round ears, and a hairy tuft at the end of its tail.
+Adult males are larger than females and have... read more

 How is a spider scarier than an animal that devours animals alive when they're hungry?